yilun-lee/pgspredictor/README.md

 ##### BED_PATH

 [Plink bed file](https://www.cog-genomics.org/plink/1.9/formats#bed) format is a binary and perfomant data format storing genotype data.
 It is a triplet: fam, bim and [bed](https://www.cog-genomics.org/plink/2.0/input). fam file is the metadata for sample, such as sample id, phenotype and sex. bim is the metadata for snp, such as chrom, snp id. bed is the binary file containing the whole genotype matrix.
 The three files should share the same prefix, and `--bed-path` accept that prefix.
+Example files are in the folder [here](./data/input).

 ##### OUT_PATH

 This argument (`--out-path`) is the output prefix.
 For now, there are two output files: `{out_path}.check.json` and `{out_path}.score.csv`.
 The json recording the bfile snp number, model snp number and match snp number.
 The csv containing the predicted score for each individual.
+Example files are [here](./data/output/test.check.json) and [here](./data/output/test.score.csv).

 ```bash
 cat ${out_path}.check.json